-With over 24500 active installations, Magento remains one of the most popular ecommerce platforms in the industry today.
-It is open source and very extendable platform that is ideal for setting up and scaling all major forms of ecommerce.
+Magento is one of the most popular ecommerce platforms in the industry today.
+It is an open source and very extendable platform that is ideal for setting up and scaling all major forms of ecommerce.

 - Coca Cola

 - Victoria Beckham

 In this article, I will discuss the interesting idea of Magento pricing and how everyone, from noobs to ecommerce veterans, needs to budget for building a Magento powered store.
 Magento 2 prices vary from store needs to it’s customization.
 Therefore, I have made multiple divisions of it along with an estimated cost.

 Managed Magento Hosting for an Instant Performance Boost

 Cut extra costs with the pay-as-you-go plans, and experience instant performance & speed boosts.